-The Engineering of synthetic cells that are responsive to stimuli is a challenge and, until now, has mostly been mostly accomplished by diffusion of signaling molecules through the membrane.
-Zelikin and his team sought to mimic nature and were able to achieve transmembrane signaling in synthetic cells using artificial receptors based on the tools of organic chemistry.
+The Engineering of synthetic cells that are responsive to stimuli is a challenge and, until now, has mostly been accomplished by diffusion of signalling molecules through the membrane.
+Zelikin and his team sought to mimic nature and were able to achieve transmembrane signalling in synthetic cells using artificial receptors based on the tools of organic chemistry.

 The design of synthetic receptors that mimic the mechanisms of those in living cells could have many applications, especially to enable communication between and with synthetic cells, and could potentially be used in the future in biosensing technologies.